Reliant Funding Business Loans

 - Loan terms: they are supposedly flexible though the brand doesn’t present them anywhere on their site

-- The business must be operational and owned for at least one year
+- The business must be operational and owned for at least 6 months

 - No open bankruptcies